dv8edroute/fiscal445/README.md

 ## Prerequisites
 Built and tested using

-python 3.6+
+python 3.6+,
-pandas 1.13.0
+pandas 1.13.0,
-numpy 1.18.0
+numpy 1.18.0,
-datetime
+datetime,

 ## Deployment
-not uploaded to pypi yet local use only
+Not uploaded to pypi yet, local use only

 ## Usage
 import fiscal445 as fc5